Greetings from One Week in Rome!

 That way you will avoid getting a selfie stick too near your face.

-In less than 2 hours train you will be able to get to Napoli.
+In less than 2 hours by train, you will be able to get to Napoli.
 For many people, Napoli is the real Italy.

-One thing is sure.
-The best pizza is there, (and it is incredibly cheap).
+One thing is sure: The best pizza in Italy is in Napoli (and it is incredibly cheap too).

 Declared an UNESO Site, it is the place where you can see how life in ancient Rome was like.

 We recommend taking an organized day trip to Pompeii.